Djphoenix719/PDFoundry/README.md

 ##### Option 1
 > Symlink

-In my effort to make this as easy as possible, there's a gulp script to help you.
-Run `gulp link --system your_system_folder_name`
+In my effort to make this as easy as possible, provided you have cloned into your modules folder, there's a gulp script to help you.
+Run `gulp link --system your_system_folder_name`.

 A symlink will allow easy updates by letting you simply do `git pull` then `gulp rebuild` from the PDFoundry repository folder